B4PT0R/StreamPy/streamlit_deferrer_explanation.md

 require further logic : namely implementing property-like syntax via the st_property object in the first, and implementing __getattr__  method for st_outputs in the second.

 Some special streamlit functions require special handling for a smooth integration in the console flow, such as:

-    -streamlit.column_config (which is supposed to return directly so that its result can be passed as argument immediately) -streamlit.spinner & streamlit.progress (must be executed while the python code is running : st_direct_exec_callables) -streamlit.balloons & streammlit.snow (to avoid having balloons/snow appearing on screen at every refresh : st_one_shot_callables are only rendered one time)
+    -streamlit.column_config (which is supposed to return directly so that its result can be passed as argument immediately)

+    -streamlit.spinner & streamlit.progress (must be executed while the python code is running : st_direct_exec_callables)

+    -streamlit.balloons & streammlit.snow (to avoid having balloons/snow appearing on screen at every refresh : st_one_shot_callables are only rendered one time)

 The st_deferrer.stream method is here to help with rendering widgets in real-time while they are piled in the deferrer by the python interpreter running in a separate thread.

 For convenience I added a KeyManager class allowing to automate widget key generation and ease keys management.

-Another feature is, once a queue has been constituted, it can be serialized using jsonpickle module and saved in a file to serve as a template.
+Another feature : once a queue has been constituted, it can be serialized using jsonpickle module and saved in a file to serve as a template.
 Useful to save/load parts of your app, and reuse them later in other projects.

 Well, I hope these explanations will help clarify a bit the intent of the code.